termermc/FabledHack/README.md

 ******Building******

-To build, download source and just add the vanilla game (get it at flapp.sourceforge.net) as an external jar.
+To build, download source, add the vanilla game (get it at flapp.sourceforge.net) as an external jar, and then build as a runnable jarfile.

 ******Downloading******